Coder-World04/Complete-System-Design/README.md

 **Part 2 of System Design Made Easy Series**

-In the part 2, we covered —
+In the part 2, we covered—

 1. System design basics